tyconsulting/BlogPosts/Azure-Bicep/sql.vm/README.md

 Bicep modules and sample templates for deploying standalone Azure SQL VMs as well as Azure SQL VM Clusters.

+This is a part of the blog post **[Azure SQL Virtual Machines - Sharing My Code and Experience](https://blog.tyang.org/2022/01/13/azure-sql-vm)**

 ## Bicep Files

 ### Template